Ally Bank vs. Capital One 360 Checking Accounts Review

 Comparing the two overdraft protection programs, I just have to commend Capital One 360 for its overdraft line of credit -- it is simply more convenient and less expensive.

-Ally Interest Checking: No ATM fees; all ATM fees are reimbursed at the end of the month
+Ally Interest Checking: Up to $15 in ATM fees are reimbursed at the end of every month

 Capital One 360 Checking: Surcharge free access to 38,000 Allpoint ATMs and 2,000 Capital One ATMs